-For work that’s spatter-free (TIG welding), you can wear shoes made from canvas material.
-But for most welding work, it’s best to wear proper leather boots or cover them with leather spats.
+For work that’s spatter-free (TIG), you can wear shoes made from canvas material.
+But for most heavy-duty work, it’s best to wear proper leather boots or cover them with leather spats.

-Welding shoes is a PPE that it’s best to pay a bit extra for better quality and comfort because you will wear them for many hours, not only when you weld.
+Welding shoes are a PPE that it’s best to pay a bit extra for quality and comfort because you will wear them for many hours, not only when you weld.

-You use personal protective equipment (PPE) to fill the safety gaps for every work you do in a welding workshop.
+You use personal protective equipment (PPE) to fill the safety gaps for every work you do.

 Most PPE is made for the protection of the head: eyes, face, ears, hair, and neck.
 Respiratory protection is necessary when there is insufficient ventilation.
 Finally, there are many types of flame-resistant clothing and boots to cover the entire body.

-Protection of the eyes and face is the most important with safety glasses and a welding helmet.
+Protection of the eyes and face is the most important by using safety glasses and a helmet.
 After that, wear the proper gloves, and flame-resisting clothes.
-Finally, avoid wearing synthetic clothing.
+Also, avoid wearing synthetic clothing.